A BRIEF HISTORY OF LUCCOMBE, SOMERSET, ENGLAND

 By Tim Lambert

 The Church of St Mary the Virgin in Luccombe dates from the 13th century.
-It is known for its waggon roofs and its Jacobean pulpit.
-At the nearby hamlet of Horner there is a Medieval packhorse bridge.
+It is known for its wagon roofs and its Jacobean pulpit.
+At the nearby hamlet of Horner, there is a Medieval packhorse bridge.